 Machine learning techniques are continuously gaining attention and importance in several technical domains.
 Especially in the area of condition monitoring they can potentially provide manifold advantages compared to established approaches.
 Nevertheless, the practical implementation of data-based condition monitoring systems can be time-consuming and costly.
-The main challenges are the availability of an extensive database on regular and faulty machine operation and the selection of suited data features and classification algorithms.This research project aims at the development of a method for an efficient implementation of data-based condition monitoring systems.
-Hence, an automated generation of training data through parameter variation in a 1‑D simulation tool is examined.
-Furthermore, different data features and classification algorithms are assed regarding their suitability for hydraulic applications.
-Finally, the performance and robustness, as well as the transferability of the obtained solution are investigated on a test bench.
+The main challenges are the availability of an extensive database on regular and faulty machine operation and the selection of suited data features and classification algorithms.This research project aimed at the development of a method for an efficient implementation of data-based condition monitoring systems.
+Hence, an automated generation of training data through parameter variation in a 1‑D simulation tool was examined.
+Furthermore, different data features and classification algorithms were assed regarding their suitability for hydraulic applications.
+Finally, the performance and robustness, as well as the transferability of the obtained solution were investigated on a test bench.

 |Fault classification by considering effects at system level||Construction of a hydraulic reference system in test bench and simulation|

 |Reduced effort for the generation of training data||Execution of stack simulation for fault-free and fault-prone system states|